awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-metrics-and-dimensions.md

-# Amazon API Gateway Dimensions and Metrics<a name="api-gateway-metrics-and-dimensions"></a>
+# Amazon API Gateway dimensions and metrics<a name="api-gateway-metrics-and-dimensions"></a>

 The metrics and dimensions that API Gateway sends to Amazon CloudWatch are listed below\.
-For more information, see [Monitoring REST API Execution with Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.
+For more information, see [Monitoring REST API execution with Amazon CloudWatch metrics](monitoring-cloudwatch.md)\.

-## API Gateway Metrics<a name="api-gateway-metrics"></a>
+## API Gateway metrics<a name="api-gateway-metrics"></a>

 Amazon API Gateway sends metric data to CloudWatch every minute\.